Python-SIP/sip/sphinx/directives.rst

 garbage collector is to do its job, it needs to provide some handwritten code to traverse and potentially clear those embedded references.

-See the section *Supporting cyclic garbage collection* in `Embedding and Extending the Python Interpreter <http://www.python.org/dev/doc/devel/ext/>`__ for the details.
+See the section `Supporting Cyclic Garbage Collection
+<http://docs.python.org/3/c-api/gcsupport.html>`__ in the Python documentation
+for the details.

 This directive is used to specify the code that clears any embedded references.